Helena Luke

 Helena Luke (1958 – 3 November 2024) was an Indian actress who worked predominantly in Hindi cinema.

 Career

 She became famous for playing the role of Lady Helena in Amitabh Bachchan's film Mard (1985) directed by Manmohan Desai.
 She was briefly married to Mithun Chakraborty.
-Her father was Turkish, and her mother was a Gujarati Christian.

-Helena lived in the United States for many years, where she worked for Delta Airlines.
+Helena lived in the United States for many years, where she worked for Delta Air Lines.

 Luke died in the United States on 3 November 2024.